-Most children transition to a toddler bed between 1.5 and three years old.
+Most children transition to a toddler bed between 1.5 and 3 years old.
 If your kid is always climbing out of their crib, growing too big, or even requesting their own space, it’s worth considering a new bed.

 Moving your kid from a crib to a toddler bed is just as much a leap for you as it is for them.
 They’re getting bigger every day, and it seems like the right time to start teaching them to become independent.
 But it’s also a little nerve-racking.
-You’re not sure if they’re ready, or if you are.
+To make things easier, here’s what to look for, what to expect, and how the right toddler bed can help everyone sleep easier.

-Signs Your Child Is Ready To Transition to a Toddler Bed
+Signs Your Child Is Ready to Transition to a Toddler Bed

 Two parents playing with their baby in the bedroom